TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/EditAndCreatePagesAndContent/CreateALoginForm/Index.rst

 The Introduction Package already comes with a fully configured login form.
 But what if you want to create another one, for example on the homepage?
 No problem.
-In general the login form is just a content element like text or text with image.
+In general the login form is just a content element like text or text & images.
 Go (in the backend) to the page "Welcome to TYPO3", make sure that the page module is selected and click on the little content element icon with the green plus in the header of the "Related information" content element.
 This will create